Sruthi Hariharan: Controversy

-In October 2018, Hariharan accused Arjun Sarja of sexual misconduct on the set of the 2016 film Vismaya and filed a sexual harassment case with the police against him.
+In October 2018, Sruthi accused Arjun Sarja of sexual misconduct on the set of the 2016 bilingual film Nibunan and filed a sexual harassment case with the police against him.

 Arjun Sarja filed a defamation case of Rs 5 crore against her for accusing him of sexual misconduct.
-In response to her allegations, Arjun responded, "I am saddened by the allegations and I don't know how I can correct this.
+To her allegations, Arjun responded, "I am saddened by the allegations and I don't know how I can correct this.
 I will definitely file a case.
 I will speak about improving the shots and dialogues but I don't have the cheap mentality of using this profession to touch women inappropriately."

-A few months after the MeToo fallout, Hariharan told The News Minute that while she used to get plenty of offers before, she hardly gets any now.
+A few months after the MeToo fallout, Sruthi told The News Minute that while she used to get plenty of offers before, she hardly gets any now.

+Media image

+Sruthi appeared in Rediff.coms "Top 5 Kannada Actress" and "Best Kannada Debuts" list of 2013.
+She was placed fourth and second respectively.
+In the Bangalore Times Most Desirable Women list, she was placed 18th in 2016 and 20th in 2019.
+Her performance in Nathicharami, is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.

 Personal life

 In 2017, Shruthi married Raam Kumar, who is a martial artist and trainer and they have a daughter.